|Sales & Marketing|

 |Live customer support:||Yes|

-For the most part, e-onlinedata has no recent legitimate complaints filed online in the usual forums.
+For the most part, e-onlinedata has very few recent legitimate complaints filed in the usual online forums.
 There was a rash of complaints filed in 2003 in one forum from merchants complaining that e-onlinedata quoted that it had no gateway fees and failed to mention that Authorize.net would charge a gateway fee.
 A few posters also complained of receiving poor customer service.
 Since then, it looks like e-onlinedata has corrected the issue.
-Other than that, there are only a handful of minor complaints, three of which were filed in the last six months beneath this review.
+Other than that, there are approximately eight minor complaints related to fund holds in the past six months, three of which were filed beneath this review.
+The company appears to offer some support for its proprietary services, but it may outsource credit card processing support to its backend processors.

 |Key Points – BBB Report|

-e-onlinedata shares its Better Business Bureau (BBB) report with PowerPay.
-As of this review, the BBB is assigning no rating based on 48 complaints filed in the last 36 months.
-The BBB does not separate complaints for e-onlinedata, but out of the total, 24 are due to billing and collection disputes, 19 with product and service issues, three with advertising or sales issues, and two regarding delivery issues.
-The report states that 23 of the complaints have been fully resolved while 25 merchants reported they were not satisfied with the company’s response.
-In addition, the company has had 11 negative user reviews filed against its BBB profile.
+e-onlinedata shares its Better Business Bureau report with PowerPay.
+As of this review, the BBB is assigning the company an A+ based on 65 complaints filed in the last 36 months.
+The BBB does not specify which complaints are attributable to e-onlinedata, but out of the total, 32 are due to billing and collection disputes, 30 with product and service issues, two with advertising or sales issues, and one regarding delivery issues.
+The report states that 37 of the complaints have been fully resolved while 28 merchants reported they were not satisfied with the company’s response.
+In addition, the company has had 19 negative user reviews filed against its BBB profile, although it should be noted that these reviews are not subject to verification by the BBB.
+In light of the company’s complaint total and resolution ratio, we have adjusted the BBB’s rating to a “B-.”

 Leave your review of e-onlinedata in the comment section below: